Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **batch**(`time`: _night_ \| _day_): [_TestRunner_](#interfacestestrunner)

 Sets the time of day when the GameTest is run.
-The time will be changed to the time set here when the GameTest is run
+The time will be changed to the time set here when the GameTest is run.

 ##### Parameters: